-His music has been performed by Isaura String Quartet, Southland Ensemble, Dog Star Orchestra, Inverted Space, Guthrie & Streb, What’s Next?
+His music has been performed by Unheard-of//Ensemble, Isaura String Quartet, Southland Ensemble, Dog Star Orchestra, Inverted Space, Guthrie & Streb, What’s Next?
 Ensemble, New Century Players, Sage City Symphony, and others.

 Eagle has performed and presented work at Göteborg Art Sounds in Sweden, Co-Incidence Festival in Boston, and the Dog Star Orchestra and LAX Festivals in Los Angeles.